 A statement identifying the date, nature of the repairs made, and vehicle information including vehicle’s engine serial number, vehicle identification number, and vehicle license plate.

-Proof of reporting and/or compliance certificate.
+Proof of reporting or a valid HD I/M compliance certificate.

 Statement of Correctness.
 Statement attesting that submission of data is true and correct.